Finite-Agent Stochastic Differential Games on Large Graphs: I. The Linear-Quadratic Case: The Equilibrium via Fictitious Play

 Initially introduced by Brown \cite{brown1949some,brown1951iterative}, the key concept of FP involves transforming the calculation of the NE into a sequence of stochastic control problems faced by each player.
 Specifically, player $i$ optimizes her objective while assuming all other players' strategies remain fixed and follow their historical strategies.
 Solving this stochastic control problem yields a new optimal strategy for player \(i\), completing one round of fictitious play for player \(i\).
 Each round of fictitious play consists of performing this procedure for each player once.
 The ultimate goal is to observe the convergence of all players' strategies converging to the NE after a sufficient number of rounds of fictitious play have been carried out.

 The convergence of FP to the NE, however, is not guaranteed, even for tabular games \cite{shapley1963some}, which motivates research on the convergence of FP.
 In the context of continuous-time differential games, affirmative answers include \cite{cardaliaguet2017learning,briani2018stable} for mean-field games and \cite{hu2019deep,han2022convergence} for finite-player games, but none of them take into account the graph structure.
 In this section, we provide proof for the convergence of FP for the generic model described in Section~\ref{sec:model_setup}.
-This result contributes in two significant ways.
-Firstly, it validates the effectiveness of FP for solving stochastic differential games on graphs.
-Secondly, it elucidates the connection between the graph structure and the convergence of FP.
+This result contributes in three significant ways.
+Firstly, it provides a method for constructing the NE under conditions that are independent of the game size $N$.
+Secondly, it validates the effectiveness of FP for solving stochastic differential games on graphs.
+Thirdly, it elucidates the connection between the graph structure and the convergence of FP.